Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Accommodation in Lucknow

 Lucknow does not have many hostels.
-However, you can find many affordable hotels and lodges mostly near Charbagh, Hazratganj, and Aminabad.
+However, many affordable hotels and lodges are available, mostly near Charbagh, Hazratganj, and Aminabad.

 Lucknow Travel Places: Travel Tips

-• Beware of pickpockets while using in public transport and when in crowd.
+• Beware of pickpockets while using public transport and when in crowds.

-• Wear cotton clothes and keep a water bottle with you if you’re coming in summers.
+• Wear cotton clothes and keep a water bottle with you if you come in the summer.

-• Lucknow is safe to travel as solo — man or woman.
+• Lucknow is safe to travel solo — man or woman.

-• You can visit Lucknow Zoo if you’re in mood to meet fellow creatures on Earth.
+• You can visit the Lucknow Zoo to meet fellow creatures on Earth.

 • Tag us in your social media postings — @MisfitWanderers (@Misfit.Wanderers on Instagram).